 Rockstar Fires Employees Over Leaks of Unannounced Games

-Rockstar Games has provided more details about the firing of over 30 employees in October, stating that the dismissals were due to the disclosure of confidential information about unannounced games.
+Generally, You should know that Rockstar Games has provided more details about the firing of over 30 employees in October.
+Apparently, The company stated that the dismissals were due to the disclosure of confidential information about unannounced games.
+Normally, This kind of situation would be handled quietly, but it seems like Rockstar wants to make an example out of these employees.

 Reason for Dismissals

-Initially, Rockstar cited “gross misconduct” as the reason for the terminations.
-However, the company has now clarified that the employees were let go for discussing and distributing confidential information, including specific features of upcoming and unannounced titles, in a public forum.
-This action was in breach of company policy and their legal obligations, according to a statement from Rockstar.
+Basically, Rockstar cited “gross misconduct” as the reason for the terminations, which seems like a pretty standard response.
+Initially, The company has now clarified that the employees were let go for discussing and distributing confidential information.
+Clearly, This action was in breach of company policy and their legal obligations, according to a statement from Rockstar.
+Probably, The employees should have known better than to share confidential information in a public forum.

 Controversy and Union Claims